Realhaqq/CerosSkierGame/README.md

     * Trees can NOT be jumped over (done)

-  **Comment**
+  **Comments (b)**
+  * How well you've followed the instructions.
+Did you do everything we said you should do?
-  * Above comments described the entire implementation that I worked on, also I did it the way it's now because of the simplicity.
+    Above comments described the entire implementation that I worked on, also I did it the way it's now because of the simplicity.
   * Are there any known bugs?
+    NO.
   * Did you do any bonus items?
     Yes, I did, I've added sound on Crash and Skier Jump.

  * Tell us how to run it, either locally or through a cloud provider.
-  *Run it locally: *
+  *Run it locally:*
    - Install the npm packages by running npm install,
-   - Run the application with this command *npm run dev*
+   - Run the application with this command *npm run dev* *Run it on Server:*
-  * Run it on Server: *
-  Just access it online via *https://samiu-ceros.herokuapp.com/*
+   - Access it online via *https://samiu-ceros.herokuapp.com/*